Friday, December 31, 2021

 Pet Peeve No. 4.
 Making Carmilla Blonde

-Actually any hair color other than pitch black will bug me, but Blonde is what usually happens.
+Actually any hair color other than pitch Black will bug me, but Blonde is what usually happens.
 Also the person who should be Blonde is Laura.
 You can call this my most superficially pedantic complaint, but the way these characters are described in the original story is vividly etched into my brain, it’s difficult to accept any deviation on that point.
 That movies keep changing it, often swapping them completely, baffles me.

 As far as movies go I think only Meg Tilly in the 80s Nightmare Classics TV movie looks right.
 Though if we count films that are not Carmilla in name but clearly modeled after her, then Ernessa in The Moth Diaries has a great Carmilla look.